siposp/pikater-vaadin/Repository-root-description.md

 ### Javadoc

-The repository contains Javadoc generated to all source code in the `src` folder and is located in the `javadoc` folder.
+The repository contains Javadoc generated to all source code in the `src` folder and is located in the `wiki/javadoc` folder.
 MarkDown files link to it as well.

 ### Wiki